nkdAgility/azure-devops-migration-tools/README.md

 ![alt text](https://raw.githubusercontent.com/nkdAgility/azure-devops-migration-tools/master/src/VstsSyncMigrator.Extension/images/azure-devops-migration-tools-naked-agility-martin-hinshelwood.png)

 **WARNING: This tool is not designed for a novice.
-This tool was developed to support the senarios below, and the edge cases that have been encountered by the 30+ contributers from around the Azure DevOps community.
+This tool was developed to support the scenarios below, and the edge cases that have been encountered by the 30+ contributors from around the Azure DevOps community.
 You should be comfortable with the TFS/Azure DevOps object model, as well as debugging code in Visual Studio.**
 **Both paid and community support is available through our [recommneded consultants](http://nkdagility.github.io/azure-devops-migration-tools/#support) as well as our contributors and many DevOps consultants around the world.**

 ## What can you do with this tool?